1EdTech/openbadges-specification/ob_v3p0/impl/getting-started.md

     check the hash to ensure the badge belongs to them.
 -   The `verificationMethod.id` identifies the issuer's public signing key using a fragment identifier within the issuer's identifier.
-This is the same ID that appeared in the representation of the key itself.
+This is the same ID that appeared in the representation of the key in the issuer DID document itself.

 Follow the steps in the Conformance Certification Guide for the [issuer role](https://1edtech.github.io/openbadges-specification/ob_v3p0.html#conformance-and-certification-guide)